domonda/api/README.md

     "bic": "BYLADEM1001"                // Optional string or null }
 ```

+If `confirmedBy` is set to a non-empty string then all values from the JSON
+will be marked as confirmed and not overwritten by values from domonda's automated incoice data extraction.
+The `confirmedBy` string will be shown next to confirmed values in the domonda web app,
+so a representive, human readable string should be chosen.
+Upload API confirmations can be changed by users of the domonda app, if they have sufficient rights.

 The optional form field `ebInterface` contains a XML file in the ebInterface 5.0 format as specified at:
 <https://www.wko.at/service/netzwerke/ebinterface-aktuelle-version-xml-rechnungsstandard.html>